datafolklabs/cement/doc/source/index.rst

  * Output handler interface renders return dictionaries to console
  * Cache handler interface adds caching support for improved performance
  * Controller handler supports sub-commands, and nested controllers
- * Zero external dependencies* (ext's with dependencies ship separately)
+ * Zero external dependencies* of the core library
  * 100% test coverage using Nose
  * 100% PEP8 compliant using `pep8` and `autopep8` tools
  * Extensive Sphinx documentation
  * Tested on Python 2.6, 2.7, 3.2, and 3.3

 *Note that argparse is required as an external dependency for Python < 2.7 and < 3.2.
-Additionally, some *optional* extensions that are shipped with the mainline Cement sources do require external dependencies.
-It is the responsibility of the application developer to include these dependencies along with their application, as Cement explicitly does not include them.*
+Additionally, some optional extensions that are shipped with the mainline Cement sources do require external dependencies.
+It is the responsibility of the application developer to include these dependencies along with their application if they intend to use any optional extensions that have external dependencies, as Cement explicitly does not include them.*

 Getting More Information
 ------------------------